brendankellyODG/opendatagroup.github.io/Product Manuals/Sensors/index.md

 ## An Example

-Let's add the sensor example above to FastScore.
+Let's add the sensor example above to ModelOp Center.
 We can do this using the CLI:
 ```
 fastscore sensor add s1 <<EOF
 {